mamoniot/project-cybersyn/README.md

 ### Priority

-Orders will be generated first for stations, depots and fuel loaders which are receiving a higher priority signal than the others.
-If stations have the same priority, the least recently used requester station will be prioritized, and the provider station closest to the requester station will be prioritized.
+Orders will be generated first for stations, depots and refuelers which are receiving a higher priority signal than the others.
+If multiple depots or refuelers have the same priority, the closest one will be prioritized.
+Depots calculate distance based on the location of their train.
+If multiple stations have the same priority, the least recently used requester station will be prioritized, and the provider station closest to the requester station will be prioritized.
 So in times of item shortage (front-pressure), round robin distribution will be used, and in times of item surplus (back-pressure), minimum travel distance distribution will be used.
 Provider stations will be prevented from providing items to lower priority requester stations until the highest priority requester station is satisfied.

 If a combinator set to station control mode receives a priority signal, for each item signal input to the combinator, items of that type will have its priority overridden in addition to its request threshold.
 This effectively allows you to choose one of two possible priorities for each item that a station processes.